MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-12-23-mike-keneally-andy-west.markdown

 MK: [Laughs]
 {: .interviewee }

-AW: And I listened to this album, and it was...I had probably a year earlier reread [*Moby Dick*](https://en.wikipedia.org/wiki/Moby_Dick) again.
+AW: And I listened to this album, and it was...I had probably a year earlier reread [*Moby Dick*&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Moby_Dick) again.
 It’s kind of like one of these books that I go back to every now and again.
 And it turns out that this album was conceptualizing the story of *Moby Dick*.
 [Laughs]
 {: .interviewer }

 MK: Mmm hmm.